 The aim of the group is to understand the transmission of viral diseases of livestock across scales from individuals to continents.
 Understanding transmission is essential for improving disease control and surveillance.

 Our current research projects are:

-Understanding the transmission of livestock viral diseases across scales (BBSRC Institute Strategic Programme Grant).
+Understanding the transmission of livestock viral diseases across scales.
 In this project we are developing mathematical models to link data from laboratory experiments and field studies to help understand transmission of viral diseases of livestock across scales.
-The project focuses on diseases that threaten the UK and which would have a major impact should they be introduced to the country, such as foot-and-mouth disease, bluetongue and African swine fever.
-Specific questions will include: how do the dynamics of the virus within an animal influence its ability to transmit to other animals?
-How can we predict the spread of disease when data are limited, for example, when a disease has recently emerged or in developing countries?
+Specific questions include: how do the dynamics of the virus within an animal influence its ability to transmit to other animals?
+How can we predict the spread and control of disease when data are limited, for example, when a disease has recently emerged or in developing countries?
 How can we integrate laboratory studies and field work to better predict the risk of a disease spreading?